hannagracec/Boba-Tracker/README.md

 ## Overview ✨

-The **Boba Tracker App** is a mobile application designed to help users track their favorite boba (bubble tea) drinks from various stores.
-Whether you're a boba enthusiast or just exploring the world of bubble tea, this app provides a convenient way to catalog and manage your boba preferences.
+The **Boba Tracker App** is a web application designed to help users track their favourite boba (bubble tea) drinks from various stores.
+Whether you're a boba enthusiast or just exploring the world of bubble tea, this app provides a convenient way to catalogue and manage your boba preferences.

 ## Features 💐